ricmac/Cybercultural/src/posts/notes/indie-review-2025.md

 Google Discover has become a prime source of traffic for some publishers, especially as search traffic has decreased *for everyone* because of Google's AI Overviews and AI Mode.
 The common theory, which I believe, is that Google has ramped up Discover traffic to (some) publishers to compensate for taking away their search traffic.

 Unfortunately for me, my site hasn't been blessed by the Google Discover gods!
 I got a pitiful 112 clicks in total from Discover this year.
 I don't know why Discover doesn't like my site, but it's possibly just because I'm a very small publisher.
-I do know that larger tech sites, including my employer, now get a great deal of traffic from Discover — much more than from search traffic.
+I do know that larger tech sites, including my employer, now get a great deal of traffic from Discover — much more than from search.

 ![cybercultural-discover-2025.png](/assets/images/cybercultural-discover-2025.png)